 How can I find a design to print?

 If you want to print a design that someone else has already created, go to www.thingiverse.com and select a design.
-Then, send us the URL using this Google Form, and we’ll add you to the printing queue.
+Then, let Mr. Torres know and he’ll help you get your print set up and ready to go.